Willoughby Harcourt Carter: Family

 In 1853, at Devonport, Devon, Carter married Eliza Palmes (1831–1903) of the Palmes family, daughter of George Palmes (1776–1851), J.P., D.L., of Naburn Hall, North Yorkshire.
-Carter lived his adult life in England, but owned just under 2000 acre at Annaghkeen, on Lough Corrib, Co.
-Galway, which his family had held since 1667.
+Carter lived his adult life in England, but owned just under 2000 acre at Annaghkeen, on Lough Corrib, County Galway, which his family had held since 1667.
 He also owned property on Grafton Street in Dublin, and a further 95 acre in Queen's County, Ireland.
 He died at Elham, Kent, and was survived by his wife, three sons and two daughters.
 Their eldest daughter, Frances Edith Carter (1854-1950), married Lt.-Colonel Joseph Henry Banks.
 The Carters' youngest son, Brigadier General Charles Herbert Philip Carter (1864-1943), C.B.E., was dismissed from the British army and sent home for his part in the disastrous failure at the Battle of Fromelles.